Quantum Control and General Recursion beyond the Unitary Case: Operational Semantics

-We present some notions from quantum computing and introduce the necessary notations.
-We will use standard notations from linear algebra: for all pair of Hilbert spaces $\Hilb_A$, $\Hilb_B$, we will write the set of linear maps from $\Hilb_A$ to $\Hilb_B$ as $\mathcal{L}(\Hilb_A, \Hilb_B)$; and if $\Hilb_A=\Hilb_B$ we will simply write $\mathcal{L}(\Hilb_A)$.
-The set of Hermitian maps over $\Hilb_A$ will be written as $\text{Herm}(\Hilb_A)$.
-In this paper, Hilbert spaces will always be assumed to be finite-dimensional.
-A quantum system is represented by some Hilbert space $\Hilb$, called its \emph{state space}, and its state is given by a vector $\ket{\psi}\in \Hilb$ with norm at most 1.
-We write the set of states of $\Hilb$ as $St(\Hilb)$.
+We recall some standard definitions from quantum computing and introduce the necessary notations.
+A quantum system is represented by a Hilbert space $\Hilb$, called its \emph{state space}.
+In this paper, Hilbert spaces will always be assumed to be finite-dimensional, and we assume that standard notations such as the inner product and the tensor product $\otimes$ are familiar to the reader.
+The state of that quantum system is given by a vector $\ket{\psi}\in \Hilb$ whose norm $\|\ket{\psi}\|$ is at most 1.\footnote{We consider subnormalized states rather than the usual normalized states in order to encode the probabilistic behavior of the language in the norms of states.} We write the set of states of $\Hilb$ as $St(\Hilb)$.